Marvin Actions & California Cohabitation Laws

 Our firm specializes in family law and we are well-positioned to handle cohabitation issues.
 These matters are a hybrid of the two legal areas, encompassing issues of property division and contract issues.
 Our firm prides itself on its knowledge of the laws and ability to effectively explain your options for seeking a resolution to the matter.

-For a consultation with a mediation attorney at The Law Offices of Burch, Coulston & Shepard, LLP, call (949) 565-4158 or contact us online.
-We serve clients throughout Orange County, California, including the cities of Newport Beach, Santa Ana and Newport Beach.
+For a consultation with a mediation attorney at the Burch Shepard Family Law Group, call (949) 565-4158 or contact us online.
+We serve clients throughout Orange County, California, including the cities of Newport Beach and Santa Ana.

 What Makes Us Different